-Turns out the blocked duct did resolve itself by the time we saw the optometrist, so off to England we went.
+Turns out, our daughter’s blocked duct did resolve itself by the time we saw the optometrist, so off to England we went.
 Returning back to Canada when Eve was three, we went back for another checkup, just because it seemed like the right thing to do.
 I had no idea this was the recommended time and truth be told, it was my husband who made the appointment and took her.

 The aha moment after visiting a kid’s eye doctor

 Truthfully, I’m glad I wasn’t there to receive the news or watch her try on glasses for the first time.
 According to my husband, it was transformative.
 Her face lit up as she was able to see objects clearly for the first time in her life.